-If you’re expecting to pay $20 to $40 an hour for these services in-house, you’ll be surprised to know that outsourcing your bookkeeping services can cost you as little as $500 to $2,000 a month depending on the size of your company and number of transactions!
+If you’re expecting to pay $20 to $40 an hour for these services in-house, you’ll be surprised to know that outsourcing your bookkeeping services can cost you as little as $500 to $2,000 a month, depending on the size of your company and the number of transactions!

-What To Look For In A Bookkeeping Service
+What To Look For When Hiring a Bookkeeper

 Okay, you know the benefits of hiring a bookkeeping team and what you should expect to pay for their services.
 Hiring a bookkeeping team is a serious decision that you can’t take lightly, so you need to know what you’re looking for.

-There are a few key things to verify before deciding to move forward with a prospective bookkeeper, so let’s talk about a few good places to start.
+There are a few key things to verify before deciding to move forward with hiring a bookkeeper, so let’s talk about a few good places to start.